Sundin/sundin.github.io/content/posts/2021-06-24-dotnet-audit-logs.md

         var response = await FormatResponse(context.Response);
         response = TryGetJson(response);

+        try
+        {
+          await DoAuditLog(context, request, response);

+          // Reset the response body, since us reading from the stream has erased the one in the context object await responseBody.CopyToAsync(originalBodyStream);
+        }
+        catch (Exception ex)
+        {
+          // We should never return any data to the client if it's not audit logged context.Response.StatusCode = 500;
+        }
+      }
+    }

+    private async Task DoAuditLog(HttpContext context, string request, string response) {
       var endpoint = context.GetEndpoint();
       if (endpoint != null)
       {
         // If the request is to an endpoint, we want to do audit logging,
         // unless the controller or endpoint has been explicitly marked as [NoAudit] if (endpoint.Metadata?.GetMetadata<NoAuditAttribute>() == null)
         {
           // TODO: You need to implement the AuditLogService and AuditMessage classes yourself :) await _auditLogService.Log(new AuditMessage(context, request, response));
         }
       }
       else
       {
         // Decide what you want to do if a client requests a resource that is not an endpoint }

-        // Reset the response body, since us reading from the stream has erased the one in the context object await responseBody.CopyToAsync(originalBodyStream);
-      }
     }